Business Insurance

 Whether your business is structured through a partnership, company or trust, few have effective mechanisms in place for the transfer of equity and/or control if one of the owners is lost to the business due to death, disablement or a critical illness.
 In many cases, the loss of a business owner from one of these events results in the demise of an otherwise healthy business simply because there was no succession plan and funding agreement in place.
 A business succession plan incorporating insurance funding protects your investment.
 It ensures the survival of your business should one of the business owners or a key person die, become disabled or suffer a critical illness.

-It is important to identify these key people and to quantify the adverse affect that is likely to be suffered by the business in the event of death, disablement or illness.
-There are three basic protection needs that typically apply to businesses:
+It is crucial to identify these key people and quantify the adverse effects that are likely to be suffered by the business in the event of death, disablement, or illness.
+Once the impact has been quantified, we can then put in place appropriate insurance to protect the company from the effects of these key people becoming ill, injured, or worse, deceased.

-The most important asset to a business is not the obvious physical assets but the key person or persons.
+The most important asset to a business is the key person or persons, not the obvious physical assets.

-In the event of a key person’s death or disablement, a business may be forced to sell assets to maintain cash flow – particularly if creditors press for payment or debtors hold back payment.
-Similarly, customers and suppliers may not feel confident in the trading capacity of the business and its credit rating could fall if lenders are not prepared to extend credit.
+In the event of a key person’s death or disablement, a business may be forced to sell assets to maintain cash flow - particularly if creditors press for payment or debtors hold back payment.
+Similarly, customers and suppliers may not feel confident in the business's trading capacity, and its credit rating could fall if lenders are not prepared to extend credit.
 Outstanding loans owed by the business to the owners (or their beneficiaries) may also be called up for immediate repayment.

 Asset Protection can provide your business with enough cash to preserve its asset base so it can repay debts, free up cash flow and maintain its credit standing if a business owner or loan guarantor dies or becomes disabled.
 It can also release personal guarantees secured by the business owner’s assets (such as the family home).